 Schumer has posited that the bill will be rejected by the Senate, then sent back to the House with the wall funding removed.
 And this is just the way he would like it to go.
 The reality is that President Trump can’t really lose as long as he holds his nerve.
 This has become a game of optics and appearance that relies on nothing but numbers.

 If the president shuts down parts of the government and refuses to budge on getting the wall built, he will not lose any of his voting base; in fact, it may bring back some voters who have been feeling let down by a lack of action on border security.
 If he caves, he loses more support.
 For a 2020 strategy, the wall is a winner.

 While it is possible that a majority of Democrat voters despise the president, this does not mean that they detest the idea of border security and having a southern border wall.
 It is only a tiny minority of activists and elected politicos that favor open borders.
 Should parts of the government remain in shut down, these voters will start asking themselves if $5 Billion is a small price to pay to get things started again.
 The wall is not the key issue for them that it is for Trump voters.

 It all comes down to what is most important to the individual voter.
 The Trump voters firmly believe that without a wall, all other policy is merely window dressing.
 The Dem voters do not have an issue that sways them as strongly.
 This could mean that there are a lot of zealots on the Trump Train, but it is this excitement that got their man into the White House despite being forecast to lose by almost every poll.

 What can the Democrat politicians offer to their voters that stirs as much passion?
 At present, it seems they are serving a simple plate of bile and hate … and that leaves a very hungry belly.
-When the masses are starving, whether for sustenance of the mind, the body, or the soul, they will not be denied.We value your comments!
-Please weigh in on our comment section below.
+When the masses are starving, whether for sustenance of the mind, the body, or the soul, they will not be denied.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com